wp-plugins/wp-print-friendly/readme.txt

 * $link_target: If set to "new", print links will open in a new window.

 == Changelog ==

+= 0.4.1 =
+* Fix bug that displayed post links automatically on the wrong post types.

 = 0.4 =
 * Child pages now fully supported.